Saint Augustine's University (North Carolina): Governance controversies

-In March 2019, the St. Augustine's board of trustees, then headed by James E. C. Perry, dismissed president Everett Ward; criticizing the decision, general counsel George Francis consequently resigned and notified the board that the dismissal potentially constituted a governance violation.
+In March 2019, the Saint Augustine's board of trustees, then headed by James E. C. Perry, dismissed president Everett Ward; criticizing the decision, general counsel George Francis resigned and notified the board that the dismissal potentially constituted a governance violation.
 Over the following year, most trustees either resigned or were removed.
 The new board, led by Perry and alumnus and trustee Brian Boulware, was criticized for lacking transparency and making decisions without adhering to bylaws and procedures.
 In December 2019, athletics director George Williams requested the board formally censure Boulware for "...the verbal abuse, threats, and physical intimidation that he shows employees."
 Subsequently, trustee John Larkins, representing alumni, resigned and led the alumni association in a no-confidence motion, which called for the board to be reconstituted.
-In response, the board revised bylaws to limit the association’s power to select an alumni trustee and changed voting requirements to remove board members from a simple majority to a two-thirds majority.
+In response, the board revised bylaws to limit the association's power to select an alumni trustee and changed voting requirements to remove board members from a simple majority to a two-thirds majority.

-In April 2020, vice president Debra Clark Jones filed an internal complaint concerning an unapproved $375,000 payment to the Hughes Company, a contractor which had worked on Boulware's cigar bar.
+In April 2020, vice president Debra Clark Jones filed an internal complaint concerning an unapproved $375,000 payment to the Hughes Company, a contractor that had worked on Boulware's cigar bar.
 Clark Jones alleged the firm had been paid to repair dormitories without a formal bidding process or signing a contract; she also reported Perry had suggested meeting minutes be altered to falsely indicate a contract had been approved, potentially further jeopardizing the institution's accreditation.
 In July 2020, together with George Williams and other former administrators who had been fired, former interim president Gaddis Faulcon filed a wrongful termination lawsuit.
-The suit cited interim president Maria Lumpkin and the chair of the board of trustees Perry, alleging the institution's leadership had engaged in age discrimination, retaliation, and other unlawful conduct, including the potential misappropriation of government funding.
+The suit cited interim president Maria Lumpkin and the chair of the board of trustees, Perry, alleging the institution's leadership had engaged in age discrimination, retaliation, and other unlawful conduct, including the potential misappropriation of government funding.
 The board strongly denied the allegations.
-Williams subsequently settled his suit, but did not receive any apologies from university leadership.
+Williams subsequently settled his suit but did not receive any apologies from the administration.

-In October 2023, an auditing committee including the vice president of SACS scrutinized the institution's finances and governance procedures.
-The committee found no evidence trustees were "managing the financials of the institution or any strategies for timely audits," and that budgets since 2019 had been approved "without externally audited or verified evidence of resources or operational results."
-The auditors recommended board members receive "extensive training" regarding fiduciary oversight practices, noting the board failed to understand "its role in the management process," nor did it understand or appreciate "the severity of current fiscal issues."
-The same month, head football coach Howard Feggins was fired for allegedly fielding ineligible players.
+In October 2023, head football coach Howard Feggins was fired for allegedly fielding ineligible players.
 Feggins then filed a wrongful termination lawsuit alleging retaliation, intimidation, and deliberate neglect of student athletes.
-In November, the trustees fired president Christine McPhail, which she alleged was in retaliation for filing race and gender-based discrimination charges against the university with the Equal Employment Opportunity Commission (EEOC); the board rejected "the unfounded allegations."
+In November, the trustees fired president Christine McPhail, which she alleged was in retaliation for filing race- and gender-based discrimination charges against the institution with the Equal Employment Opportunity Commission (EEOC); the board rejected "the unfounded allegations."
+In January 2026, both Boulware and Perry left the board.